Exploring the Unique Culture at Siksika Nation

 Before Europeans landed on North America, the continent was filled with a plethora of different native groups, with one of these being the Blackfoot Confederacy.
 The Confederacy consists of three First Nations bands in Canada, as well as one Native American tribe in the United States.
 Historically, the Blackfoot roamed across the Northern Plains, between British Columbia, Alberta, Saskatchewan and Montana.
 Originally the Blackfoot were an extremely nomadic people, hunting bison across the prairies and living off the land.
 After the arrival of Europeans to the North American continent, bison were hunted to near extinction, which forced the Blackfoot to change and adapt their living style, now becoming ranchers and farmers amongst other professions.
 After signing treaties in the 1870’s in order to gain knowledge and protection from the governments of United States and Canada, the Blackfoot were subject to harsh assimilation policies, from which they are still recovering today.

 After the signing of Treaty 7, the Siksika Nation was created, located east of Calgary in the province of Alberta.
 Gleichen is the administrative center of the area, and is the closest town to Siksika.
-The northernmost of all Blackfoot settlements, Siksika nation is populated by around 6800 people, with around half living on the reserve, and the other half spread throughout Alberta, Canada and the rest of the world.
+The northernmost of all Blackfoot settlements, Siksika Nation is populated with approximately 6,800 people, with around half living on the reserve, and the other half spread throughout Alberta, Canada and the rest of the world.
 Today, if you are interested in the culture of Canada’s First Nations people, Siksika Nation is the ideal place to visit, with an interesting network of historical sites presented to tourists and locals alike in a wonderful visitor’s centre called Blackfoot Crossing.

 Blackfoot Crossing is the site where the historic Treaty 7 was signed, and was designed by the Blackfoot people in order to create a unique cultural experience that teaches visitors about the history of both the Siksika tribe, as well as the Blackfoot people as a whole.
 Located on land belonging to Siksika Nation, Blackfoot Crossing has quickly become a world renowned experience.
 Originally the area was used as an important river crossing for the Blackfoot people as they followed and hunted bison throughout the Great Plains; later, the spot became significant enough to become a central meeting place for all the different factions of the Blackfoot Confederacy.
 The visitor’s centre at Blackfoot Crossing prides itself on its connection to the original culture through architectural symbolism, as well as its sustainable approach towards the environment.